Last Updated on 2 months by mallorcaunderthesun

-Also it has been reported that many airlines are running out of food on the flights so I would definitely recommend taking food with you and an empty water bottle.
+Also, it has been reported that many airlines are running out of food on the flights so I would definitely recommend taking food with you and an empty water bottle.

 This is particularly important if you’re travelling with kids and get delayed.

-*Note: Since Brexit, passengers are no longer permitted to bring diary or meat products into Spain from the UK.
+*Note: Since Brexit, passengers are no longer permitted to bring dairy or meat products into Spain from the UK.
 So this technically means no cheese or meat sandwiches.
 I have yet to meet anyone to have these items confiscated in the UK at security.
 But just to make you aware.

 Most airports also have free water refill points when you get through security now, so you can fill your water bottle and make sure you and your family stay hydrated on your journey.

-5. Arriving in your destination
+5. Arriving at your destination

 If you only take hand luggage you will not have additional wait at the luggage carousel however if you are not on a coach transfer you may well meet a long queue at the taxi rank.